Washington DC: Stores with Unique, Affordable, and High Quality Furniture (2021)

-The notions of “affordable” and “good quality” might be viewed as subjective, and what we’re referring to as “unique” is a bit broader than a pure literal interpretation.
-So let’s start by clarifying what we mean.
+The notions of “affordable” and “good quality” might be viewed as subjective, so let’s start by clarifying what we mean.

 For the purposes of this post, what we mean by “affordable” is furniture that someone with a typical rental apartment, condo or their first single-family home might want to consider.
 The stores we list below rarely sell anything for over $1,000, the majority of items are a few hundred dollars, and some pieces can even be had for around $100.
 Given rent prices and the costs of home ownership in the DC metro area — whether you’re renting an apartment in Chinatown, living in a group house on Capitol Hill or now have your very own rowhouse in Bloomingdale, furnishing it doesn’t need to max out your credit card.
 Having said that, we don’t mean the absolute cheapest furniture available either.
 Rather, we’re going to point out furniture stores that, for their prices, provide a high amount of value and quality, especially if you’re willing to dig a bit and maybe use a touch of elbow grease.
 (If you’re looking for something that you can throw to the curb or the dumpster in a few months after your internship, you might want to look elsewhere!)

 And while we’re on the topic of affordability and prices, keep in mind that some of the stores on our list do entertain haggling.
 So, if you see something you like and it seems just a bit out of reach, you should definitely consider throwing out an offer.
 Again this applies to some of the stores below; others offer their best price from the get go and are not likely to negotiate.